 Undertake Data Protection Impact Assessments (DPIAs).
 Undertake DPIAs and have them approved by the ICO where high risks persist.

 Spending and time controls.
 In the case of game companies operating closed game platforms, provide controls to enable players and/or their parents and guardians to monitor and also to restrict the overall amount of money and time spent within each game and on the platform as a whole.
 In the case of games available on an open platform, consider introducing such controls where proportionate and technically practical.
+Drive awareness and uptake of such spending and time controls.

 Independent time management.
 Where proportionate and technically practical, include game design features that enable and encourage players to be able to manage the time spent within the game, for example: